-VHCIE is a half a day workshop that will be held the 19th of March, 2017.
+VHCIE is a half a day workshop that is scheduled on the afternoon of 22th of March, 2020.

 Recently many tools, including algorithms and systems, have made it easier to populate immersive virtual environments (VEs) with autonomous characters.
 Today it is common to explore virtual environments that can reach the size of an entire city that can be populated by many thousands of virtual characters.
 Through both invited and contributed presentations, we will: